- Open Access

 This study was supported by no funding.

+Additional file 1.
 This documents includes comparisons between patients with in-hospital (IHCA) and out-of-hospital cardiac arrest (OHCA—Suppl Table 1); analysis of mortality and neurological outcome in IHCA (Suppl Table 2) and OHCA (Suppl Table 3) patients; the characteristics of lymphopenic patients after having excluded those receiving immunosuppressive therapies (Suppl Table 4); a multivariable regression analysis to identify independent predictors of lymphopenia on admission in in-hospital (IHCA) or out-of-hospital (OHCA) cardiac arrest (Suppl Table 5); a multivariable regression analysis to identify independent predictors of ICU outcome in in-hospital (IHCA) or out-of-hospital (OHCA) cardiac arrest (Suppl Table 6); a multivariable regression analysis to identify independent predictors of long-term neurological outcome in in-hospital (IHCA) or out-of-hospital (OHCA) cardiac arrest (Suppl Table 7); a multivariable regression analysis to identify independent predictors of lymphopenia on admission in patients without therapy with corticosteroids or other immunosoppressive drugs (Suppl Table 8).